Biography

 ¡Hola! magazine, pages 6-14, 2015

-(His profile by The Times’ Giles Coren is reprinted online here.
-His profile by Mamen Sánchez of ¡Hola! magazine is reprinted in Spanish here and English here)
+(His 12-page profile in The Times, by their most famous columnist Giles Coren, and the longest profile in the newspaper’s 250-year history, is reprinted online here.
+His 9-page profile by ¡Hola! ,magazine by Mamen Sánchez, granddaughter of the magazine’s founder, is reprinted in Spanish here and English here)

-He is managing director of both Mephisto Productions Ltd. and International Polo Events Ltd. in London as well as being a director of the publicly listed City stockbroking firm Fiske plc.
+He is managing director of both Mephisto Productions Ltd. and International Polo Events Ltd. in London as well as being a director of the publicly listed City stockbroking firm Fiske plc and managing director and CEO of Bragg, Stockdale, Hall & Co.
+Ltd., founded in 1819.

-He is currently conducting preliminary research in Romania for a book on wolves and dogs and their interactions and common evolutionary heritage with humans, provisionally titled The Land Of Wolves.
+He is currently conducting preliminary research in Scotland, Spain, Romania and Yellowstone National Park in the USA for a book on wolves and dogs and their interactions and common evolutionary heritage with humans, provisionally titled The Land Of Wolves.
 His blog on his progress is at www.thelandofwolves.com.